Greece

 Before you go

-No visa is required for Greece for EU and UK travellers.
-US citizens may enter Greece without a visa for tourist stays up to 90 days.
+No visa is currently required to enter Greece for EU, UK and US travellers for tourist stays up to 90 days.

 The EU has a common set of visa rules which apply to short stays (up to 90 days in any 180-day period) and for transit through international transit areas of airports in the Schengen area.
 The Schengen area applies to 29 European countries including Greece.